sebdalgarno/blog/content/post/telemetry-db/default.md

 - postgresql
 - r
 - acoustic telemetry
-title: Database design for acoustic telemetry
+title: Designing a database for acoustic telemetry studies
 weight: 10
 ---
+# Overview
 This is a series of posts that will aim to:
 1. outline a philosophy and structure for the ideal acoustic telemetry database
-1. justify this philosophy and structure within the context of a broader analysis pipeline (i.e. inputs/outputs)
+1. justify this philosophy and structure within the context of a broader analysis pipeline
-1. demonstrate specific SQL and R code to achieve this
+1. demonstrate the SQL and R code to achieve this
+1. outline design of an R package to facilitate building the database

+# A philosophy

+# A structure

+# The analysis pipeline

+These will all be explained in further detail.
 This first post will focus on the first two points.

 The analysis pipeline:
 punch raw data -> clean data for db -> insert data into db (via app) -> receive informative error messages -> repeat until successful -> PostgreSQL functions tidy data -> read tidied data into R for analysis